 The reason why W% or Net Rating is used is very simple.
 SoS is used to understand how tough a team’s schedule has been.
 The hardness of a match is directly related to the opponent’s strength.
 W% and Net Rating are two stats that show how strong a team is (and therefore tough to face).
 The Net Rating, unlike the Winning Percentage, also takes into account how much the team’s final score gap usually is; therefore, compared to W%, it is more suitable to take this aspect into account.
-On the other hand, however, the SoS remains an estimate of the difficulty faced and not an accurate calculation, therefore even only the W% (very easy to find) is suitable with the calculation of this advanced statistic.
+On the other hand, however, the SoS remains an estimate of the difficulty faced and not an accurate calculation, therefore even only the W% (very easy to find) is suitable for the calculation of this advanced statistic.
 In short, therefore you need:

 - Opponent Winning Percentage [OppW%];

 - Team Game Played [TmGP];

 The calculation and the relative formulas for the SoS are relatively simple and short; however, the theories behind this process are not so simple.
 Let’s start with the formula: